blanca-pueche/Tractome/README.md

 ## Deploying your own Tractome instance
 You can also deploy your own tractome instance as such:
 1. Clone this repository
 2. Create a virtual environment.
-With venv, this would be: python3 -m venv /desired_path/to/your/venv
+With venv, this would be: `python3 -m venv /desired_path/to/your/venv`
 3. Activate it and install the requirements.
-With venv, this would be: source /path/to/venv/bin/activate and then pip install -r requirements.txt
+With venv, this would be: `source /path/to/venv/bin/activate` and then `pip install -r requirements.txt`
-4. Launch the server streamlit run DGS.py
+4. Launch the server with `python3 main.py`

 Some configuration might be necessary for the Streamlit app to be available through Nginx/Apache2 proxies.
 Please refer to the Apache, NGINX and Streamlit documentation.